Possible chiral spin liquid state in the $S=1/2$ kagome Heisenberg model

-Meanwhile, some early mean-field calculations proposed the possibility of a CSL~\cite{Marston91,Yang1993,Messio2012,Messio2013}.
-Further studies have shown that a CSL can be stabilized by the KHAF with chiral three-spin interactions~\cite{Bauer2014,Wietek2015} or with 2nd and 3rd NN Ising~\cite{YCHe2014Prl} or Heisenberg couplings~\cite{gong2014emergent,gong2015global,Wietek2015,Hu2015}, where the nature of this CSL was found to be of the $\nu = 1/2$ Kalmeyer-Laughlin type.
+Meanwhile, some early mean-field theory calculations proposed the possibility of a CSL~\cite{Marston91,Yang1993,Messio2012,Messio2013}.
+Further studies have shown that a CSL can be stabilized in the KHAF with chiral three-spin interactions~\cite{Bauer2014}, or with 2nd and 3rd NN Ising~\cite{YCHe2014Prl} or Heisenberg couplings~\cite{gong2014emergent,gong2015global,Wietek2015,Hu2015}, where the nature of this CSL was found to be of the $\nu = 1/2$ Kalmeyer-Laughlin type.

-In this Letter, we reexamine the evolution of the ground state of the KHAF with equal 2nd and 3rd NN Heisenberg couplings.
-We use the DMRG method~\cite{white1992,white1993,AnnalPhysSchollwock} (up to bond dimension $D=8000$) and analytical analyses to map out its ground-state phase diagram [see Fig.~\ref{fig:fig1}(a)], which consists of a $\sqrt{3}\times\sqrt{3}$ ordered phase, two distinct VBC phases, and a CSL phase.
-The most striking observation is that the ground state of the KHAF with only NN interactions lies in the aforementioned CSL phase, which is supported by the calculations of energy susceptibility, wave function fidelity, and ground-state degeneracy.
-It is further shown that the CSL phase extends to the region where 2nd and 3nd NN couplings are ferromagnetic.
+In this work, we reexamine the evolution of the ground state of the KHAF with equal 2-nd and 3-rd NN Heisenberg couplings.
+We use the DMRG method~\cite{white1992,white1993,AnnalPhysSchollwock} (up to bond dimension $D=18000$) and analytical analyses to map out its ground-state phase diagram [see Fig.~\ref{fig:fig1}(a)], which consists of a $\sqrt{3}\times\sqrt{3}$ ordered phase, two distinct VBC phases, and a CSL phase.
+The most striking observation is that the ground state of the KHAF with only NN interactions lies in the aforementioned CSL phase, which is supported by the calculations of energy susceptibility, wave function fidelity, spin chirality, ground-state degeneracy, and the existence of topologically degenerate ground states in the semion sector.
+It is further shown that the CSL phase extends into the region where the 2nd and 3rd NN couplings are ferromagnetic.\\